 An Academy for Cultural and Heritage Skills has also been created at Kelvin Hall to facilitate knowledge exchange to the museum and cultural heritage sectors, nationally and internationally.

 "A successfully urbanized city, Glasgow seems to be the lovechild of Brooklyn and San Francisco."

 The Glasgow School of Art has been at the epicentre of the city’s creativity since 1845 and continues to serve as a world-class centre of excellence for the visual creative disciplines.

-Artistic talent abounds in Glasgow and no fewer than seven Turner Prize winners (Martin Creed, Douglas Gordon, Simon Starling, Richard Wright, Susan Philipsz, Martin Boyce and Duncan Campbell) and twelve Turner Prize nominees (Christine Borland, Phil Collins, Nathan Coley, Jim Lambie, Cathy Wilkes, Lucy Skaer, Karla Black, Luke Fowler, David Shrigley, Ciara Phillips, Tris Vonna – Michell and Rosaland Nashashibi) have hailed from, trained in, or worked out of the city in recent years.
+Artistic talent abounds in Glasgow and no fewer than eight Turner Prize winners (Martin Creed, Douglas Gordon, Simon Starling, Richard Wright, Susan Philipsz, Martin Boyce, Duncan Campbell and Charlotte Prodger) and twelve Turner Prize nominees (Christine Borland, Phil Collins, Nathan Coley, Jim Lambie, Cathy Wilkes, Lucy Skaer, Karla Black, Luke Fowler, David Shrigley, Ciara Phillips, Tris Vonna – Michell and Rosaland Nashashibi) have hailed from, trained in, or worked out of the city in recent years.

 With such an art pedigree it was no surprise that Glasgow’s Tramway was selected to host the prestigious 2015 Turner Prize while venues and studios such as The Briggait, Trongate 103, The Whisky Bond, South Block, SWG3, WASPS, the Glue Factory and the CCA further reinforce the city’s position as a centre for cutting-edge art and creativity.